Taurophylax/protocol-analyzer/install.md

 ## Requirements
 This project uses Python 3.10.10 in development and testing.
 It is recommended to use this version or later.
 Chrome browser v113 was used in testing.
-Edge and Firefox should work; Safari may not support the audio recording feature.
+Edge and Firefox should work; Safari likely does not support the audio recording feature.

 For dependencies, refer to requirements.txt